 The Company capitalizes certain qualifying internal-use software costs.
 Qualifying costs are capitalized, and amortization begins when the software is ready for its intended use.
-The Company capitalized \$0.8 million and \$1.2 million of costs as internal-use software during the years ended December 31, 2022 and 2023, respectively.
+The Company capitalized \$0.8 million of costs as internal-use software during the year ended December 31, 2022.
 Capitalized software costs are amortized on a straight-line basis over the estimated useful life of the related software, which is generally three years.
-Amortization of internal-use software was \$1.3 million and \$1.0 million for the years ended December 31, 2022 and December 31, 2023, respectively.
+Amortization of internal-use software was \$1.3 million for the year ended December 31, 2022.

 The Company has not capitalized any material ongoing costs of developing software products to be sold to third parties.
-Capitalization of development costs to be sold to third parties is required upon the establishment of technological feasibility of the product.
+Capitalization of development costs for software to be sold to third parties is required upon the establishment of technological feasibility of the product.
 New product versions are released on a regular basis, and the time between establishing technological feasibility and product release is very short.
 As a result, amounts that would qualify for capitalization have not been significant.